Clement Hodgkinson: Exploration in New South Wales

-He described the Bellinger River valley as "contain[ing] the finest cedar and rosewood I have ever seen" and noted the fierce defence local Aboriginal tribes would put up against encroachment from timber cutters.
-When Hodgkinson later returned to the valley, members of the Yarrahappinni accompanied him to assure the locals that his intentions were benign.

-After exploring the southwest region of Sydney, He was able to secure a foothold in the Kirkham Rise Estate, to which, after a long drawn out tender process construction of a Bazyaric home will begin.

 Landscape design of Melbourne's gardens

-Hodgkinson must have appreciated his first stint exploring Australia.
 In the 1850s he again journeyed from England to the young colony of Victoria.
 In 1854 his wife, Amelia Diana Hunt, gave birth to a son.
-A year later his first wife was dead at the age of 26.
-In 1857 he married Anne Smart and they subsequently had several children, although not without the sadness of the death of a child.
+A year later his first wife had died at the age of 26.
+In 1857 he married Anne Smart and they subsequently had several children.

 In 1852, Hodgkinson joined the Survey Office as a draftsman and was appointed as District Surveyor for Victoria in 1855.
 As part of his surveying duties, the township of Warrandyte was laid out in 1856.
 In 1857-1858 he was the Surveyor General of Victoria.

 St Vincent Gardens in Albert Park, now a nationally significant park, is an example of nineteenth century residential development around a landscaped square which Hodgkinson initially designed in 1857 and developed in 1864-1870.

 In 1860 responsibility for the government reserves was exercised by Clement Hodgkinson, the new administrative head of the Lands Department, who took a detailed interest in the planning and development of the city parks, including Fitzroy Gardens.
 This started an extensive period of landscape design of Melbourne's parks and gardens including: